Applying for a credit card as a new immigrant to the US

 What you’ll learn:

-Recent immigrants may be candidates for both secured credit cards and unsecured cards for people new to credit.
+• Recent immigrants may be candidates for credit cards for people who are building credit.

 Can immigrants get a credit card?

-Get pre-approved.
 Before you apply for credit cards, you may want to get pre-approved to see which cards you could be eligible for.
-Pre-approval is considered a soft inquiry, so it won’t affect your credit scores.
-But actually applying for a credit card is generally considered a hard inquiry, which can temporarily lower your scores slightly.
+Pre-approval typically involves a soft inquiry, which means it won’t affect your credit scores.
+But applying for a credit card generally involves a hard inquiry, which can temporarily lower your scores slightly.

 Secured credit cards